Flat Earth: Modern flat Earth beliefs

 In the modern era, the pseudoscientific belief in a flat Earth originated with the English writer Samuel Rowbotham with the 1849 pamphlet Zetetic Astronomy.
 Lady Elizabeth Blount established the Universal Zetetic Society in 1893, which published journals.
 In 1956, Samuel Shenton set up the International Flat Earth Research Society, better known as the "Flat Earth Society" in Dover, England, as a direct descendant of the Universal Zetetic Society.

-In the Internet era, the availability of communications technology and social media like YouTube, Facebook and Twitter have made it easy for individuals, famous or not, to spread disinformation and attract others to erroneous ideas, including that of the flat Earth.
+In the Internet era, the availability of communications technology and social media like YouTube, Facebook and Twitter have made it easy for individuals to spread disinformation and attract others to erroneous ideas, including that of the flat Earth.

 Modern believers in a flat Earth face overwhelming publicly accessible evidence of Earth's sphericity.
 They also need to explain why governments, media outlets, schools, scientists, surveyors, airlines and other organizations accept that the world is spherical.
 To satisfy these tensions and maintain their beliefs, they generally embrace some form of conspiracy theory.
 In addition, believers tend to not trust observations they have not made themselves, and often distrust, disagree with or accuse each other of being in league with conspiracies.